DanielCardonaRojas/Veil/README.md

 **Features**

-- Platform independent (this is a pure swift package, no dependencies)
+- Platform independent (this is a pure swift package)
 - Provides masked and unmasked input (process method).
 - Easy integration to (UIKit, SwiftUI)
 - Input blocking comes free.